python/cpython/Doc/library/pathlib.rst

    In strict mode (the default), the path must start with *other*.
 In non-strict mode, ``..`` entries may be added to form the relative path.
-In all other cases, such as the paths referencing different drives, :exe:`ValueError` is raised.
+In all other cases, such as the paths referencing different drives, :exc:`ValueError` is raised.

    .. warning::